johnpuddephatt/oclt/_pages/vacancy-treasurer-voluntary.md

 subtitle: ''

 ---
 ### Interested in developing a community-led model of affordable housing provision?

-Join OCLT Board as Treasurer and work with us to shape and deliver much needed affordable housing and to build sustainable communities in Oxfordshire.
+Join the OCLT Board as Treasurer and work with us to shape and deliver much needed affordable housing and to build sustainable communities in Oxfordshire.
 We are at a key stage in the life of the organisation, about to commence our first housing project and with a second project just announced.
 We expect to grow at pace over the next few years.

 <div class="pullout-box">